-Setting up your own studio is one of the greatest joys you can have as a potter.
-Your own space to learn, work, create your ceramics and really push the boundaries of your creativity.
+Setting up your studio is one of the greatest joys you can have as a potter.
+Your own space to learn, work, create your ceramics and push the boundaries of your creativity.
 It can also be a tough process with quite a lot of decisions to make.

-First you’ll need to decide on a space, and quite possibly that could be the hardest part.
+First, you’ll need to decide on a space, and quite possibly that could be the hardest part.
 How close is it to your home?
 Does it have great ventilation?
 Heat, toxic fumes and dust can be detrimental for your health, so making sure there is plenty of fresh air to circulate your studio is key.
 Your kiln will also need a good amount of space around so the air can leave the bungholes.

 What Equipment Will You Need?

 The first thing you need to do is assess your space and resources.
 What kind or size of equipment should you be looking for?
 How much can you afford to spend?
-It can be really tempting when you first get your own studio to want to buy all your new equipment at once, but you really need to assess what is necessary.
+It can be tempting when you first get your studio to want to buy all your new equipment at once, but you need to assess what is necessary.
 Look at your potting. what inspires you and what you need.
-Do you like the idea of a wheel but really are a hand builder at heart?
-Then hold off on wheel buying and really focus on your niche as a potter.
-Do you find hand rolling your clay time consuming and strenuous?
+Do you like the idea of a wheel but are a hand builder at heart?
+Then hold off on wheel buying and focus on your niche as a potter.
+Do you find hand-rolling your clay time consuming and strenuous?
 Then perhaps a slab roller could be a good investment for you.
 In terms of the clay you use, do you buy it ready bagged or do you make your own?
 If you make your own, then a pugmill (a pugmill is defined as "a machine in which materials, as clay and water, are mixed, blended or kneaded into a desired consistency") could be your best bet.

 How to Plan Your Space Properly

 There are several determining factors for how to determine your space.
 Look at where your plug sockets are and how many you’ll need.
-There are several different areas you’ll need to mark out: a hand building area with a large work bench, a glaze area (this should be close to a window for extra ventilation), a space for your wheel, an area with at least a meter space around for your kiln, a drying area, a sink and an area to store your clay.
+There are several different areas you’ll need to mark out: a hand building area with a large workbench, a glaze area (this should be close to a window for extra ventilation), a space for your wheel, an area with at least a meter space around for your kiln, a drying area, a sink and an area to store your clay.
 If space is a luxury then you could make an area to store damp pieces of clay, which you are still working into.
-If you can lay out your studio in the most efficient way possible, you’ll really be ahead of the game.
+If you can layout your studio in the most efficient way possible, you’ll be ahead of the game.
 Think about the process of the clay, how you’ll use it and then mark those areas accordingly.
-For example, put your clay store near the door, next set out your workbench, etc. Think of the flow of the way your work and create your ceramics, and make sure your studio reflects this.
+For example, put your clay store near the door, next set out your workbench, etc. Think of the flow of the way you work and create your ceramics, and make sure your studio reflects this.